solana-labs/solana/book/src/implemented-proposals/commitment.md

 # Commitment

 The commitment metric aims to give clients a measure of the network confirmation and stake levels on a particular block.
-Clients can then use this information to derive their own measures of confidence.
+Clients can then use this information to derive their own measures of commitment.

 # Calculation RPC